E-commerce

 What response rate should you aim for?

-It depends on the channel, length, and segment; response rate studies (Retently, SurveySparrow) provide benchmarks, not a universal target.
+It depends on the channel, length and segment; response-rate studies (Retently, SurveySparrow) provide ballpark figures, not a universal target.
 Measure your own baseline.

-Vary sources (behavior, verbatims, scores), avoid leading questions, and cross-check with a representative sample when possible.
-Nielsen Norman Group highlights the value of combining multiple methods.
+Vary the sources (behavior, verbatims, scores), avoid leading questions, and cross-check with a representative sample when possible.
+The Nielsen Norman Group reminds us of the value of combining multiple methods.

-Languages, carriers, claim deadlines, and local requirements: the same questions may produce different averages across markets.
+Languages, carriers, claim handling times, and local requirements: the same questions can produce different averages depending on the market.
 Segment dashboards before comparing.

 Go further